-Because this rule is intended to counter "sham charities and fraudsters", it is kept deliberately vague to give the Charity Commission room for manoeuvre.
+Because this rule is intended to counter "sham charities and fraudsters", it is kept deliberately vague to give the Charity Commission room to apply judgement in each case.

 For example, though, it would typically prevent people who have already been thrown out of one charity from taking up a trustee position elsewhere.